lmhale99/iprPy/iprPy/database/curator/README.md

 # curator Database style

-**NOTE** This style is not currently implemented as the underlying Python code has changed.

 ## Introduction

 The curator Database style interacts with an instance of the Materials Database Curation System (MDCS).
 Records are stored in the MDCS instance as validated XML.